 Note: St. Catherine expects all students and faculty to uphold the highest standards of academic integrity.
 Any act of academic dishonesty threatens the value of all scholastic endeavors.

 Under extraordinary circumstances, students may petition in writing to repeat a course, but may not take the next courses in sequence unless the petition has been approved and the conditions for continuance agreed upon.
-Decisions regarding petitions will be made by the Policy Committee.

 Removal from Probation